8 Best USB Encryption Software Tools

 5. ESET Endpoint Encryption For the implementation and management of centralized USB encryption, ESET has provided an ideal solution that allows you to specify various authentication standards for individual policies.

-6. Drivelock Drivelock utilizes the built-in encryption and antivirus system to safeguard your network from malware and data loss, as well as the drivelock USB lockout functions to demonstrate its superior USB protection capabilities.
+6. Drivelock Device Control Drivelock utilizes the built-in encryption and antivirus system to safeguard your network from malware and data loss, as well as the drivelock USB lockout functions to demonstrate its superior USB protection capabilities.

 7. Budulock Despite not allowing you to encrypt data on USB drives, Budulock does allow you to apply an encrypted master password to your USB devices, effectively giving you full-drive encryption.